How to Hire a Massachusetts Divorce Lawyer

 - Ask for Credentials — Choose a lawyer with credentials you can trust.
 Don’t be afraid to ask for details, such as what school they went to, where they are licensed to practice and what their experience is.

 - Caseload Counts — Ask prospective attorneys about their current caseloads.
 Are you their only client?
 One of ten?
-Knowing what the attorney’s caseload is like will yield important information about how much time he or she will be able to spend on you.
+Knowing what the attorney’s caseload is like will yield important information about how much time they will be able to spend on your case.

 Be a Sponge — Glean as much information about a lawyer as possible before retaining

-him or her to handle your divorce.
-The attorney you choose can have a
+them to handle your divorce.
+The attorney you choose can have a drastic

 - How many years of experience do you have?